FAQs & Info

 Can my training be applied to another school?

-3D Microblading Career Training is an independent training facility and has no continuing education programs with other institutions or agency or government bodies.
+3D Microblading Career Training is an independent training facility and has no continuing education programs with other institutions or agencies or government bodies.
 It is the student’s responsibility to determine whether credits, degrees, or certificates from the institution will transfer to other institutions or meet employers’ training requirements.
 This may be done by calling the prospective school or employer.
 The institution is not accredited by a regional or national accrediting agency recognized by the United States Department of Education

-a) The Bureau for Private Postsecondary Education (Bureau) came into existence on January 1, 2010, following passage of Assembly Bill 48, known as the California Private Postsecondary Education Act of 2009 (California Education Code, Title 3, Division 10, Part 59, Chapter 8).
+a) The Bureau for Private Postsecondary Education (Bureau) came into existence on January 1, 2010, following the passage of Assembly Bill 48, known as the California Private Postsecondary Education Act of 2009 (California Education Code, Title 3, Division 10, Part 59, Chapter 8).

 On September 24, 2016, Senate Bill 1192 was chaptered, extending the operation of the Bureau and the California Private Postsecondary Education Act of 2009 for four years.
 The California Private Postsecondary Education Act of 2009 will now be repealed on January 1, 2021.
 It is the student’s responsibility to determine whether credits, degrees, or certificates from the institution will transfer to other institutions or meet employers’ training requirements.
 This may be done by calling the prospective school or employer.